Make your thesis meaningful

 in our network help students from all backgrounds finding the right topic

-Maxime is a co-founder and chief executive officer of Simon Institute for Longterm Governance.
+Maxime is a co-founder and chief executive officer of the Simon Institute for Longterm Governance.
 Max is also a research fellow at the Global Studies Institute at the University of Geneva and science-policy officer at the Geneva Science-Policy Interface.
-Before, he co-founded the Social Complexity Lab and Effective Altruism Geneva, where he still serves on the board.
+He previously co-founded the Social Complexity Lab and Effective Altruism Geneva, where he still serves on the board.
 In parallel to his work, Max is pursuing an M.Sc. in Computational Maths at Johns Hopkins University.
 Max advises students in political science, behavioural sciences, mathematics and physics interested in improving political decision making.

-Vanessa is a research associate at the Machine Intelligence Research Institute, previously worked for over a decade in algorithm engineering, both hands-on and management, and finished an undergraduate degree in mathematics at Tel Aviv University.
+Vanessa is a research associate at the Machine Intelligence Research Institute.
+She previously worked for over a decade in algorithm engineering, both hands-on and management, and finished an undergraduate degree in mathematics at Tel Aviv University.
 She advises students in mathematics, computer science and other quantitative degrees interested in human aligned artificial intelligence research.

 David is a PhD student at the Paris School of Economics.
-Previously, he studied a Masters in Public Policy and Development at the Paris School of Economics and an undergraduate degree in Philosophy, Politics and Economics at the University of Warwick.
+Previously, he studied a master's in Public Policy and Development at the Paris School of Economics and an undergraduate degree in Philosophy, Politics and Economics at the University of Warwick.
 David advises students in applied economics, econometrics, development economics, forecasting, and global priorities research.